Xaheersays/dev-jot-notepad-app/README.md

 # dev-jot : https://dev-jot.netlify.app

-dev-jot is a note-taking app for online developer tutorials.
-The project is an MVP and has been created to help aspiring front-end developers
+dev-jot is a note-taking app for everyone bulit using vanilla JS,Vanilla CSS and HTML

 link : https://dev-jot.netlify.app